neoslab/randomx/README.md

-# randomx
+# Randomx
-RandomX configuration and hugebash script
+This repository contains the default Json configuration file along with hugescript.sh script to optimize the performances of XMRig on Ubuntu and others derivatives operating system.